RealKinetic/locust_k8s/Blog_part_1.md

 * `\login` which we will send a post request to and returns `Login.
 The server will output `Login Request` to stdout when this endpoint is hit.
 * `\profile` which we will send a get request to and returns `Profile`.
 The server will output `Profile Request` to stdout when this endpoint is hit.

-Now that we have an example server to hit we can create the Locust file we will use.
+Now that we have an example server to hit we can create the Locust file.

 ## Running Locust